-Ashbourne always endeavours to offer as much flexibility as possible for its students as part of its commitment to offering an individually tailored education programme and will consider student feedback in order to do so.
+Ashbourne always endeavours to offer as much flexibility as possible as part of its commitment to offering an individually tailored education programme.

-Any timetable restrictions, such as religious observance times, will be considered by the Director of Studies on a case-by-case basis.
-However, any special requests that limit a students’ availability must be communicated to the timetable team before 6pm, 30th June.
+Any timetable restrictions arising because of, for example, religious observance requirements, will be considered by the Timetable Team on a case-by-case basis.
+However, any special requests that limit a students’ availability must be communicated to the Timetable Team before 6pm, 30th June.
 Any changes after this date are unlikely to be accepted.

 Certain requests that will not be accepted include: